Hammarberg/c2/README.md

 .end:
 ```
 ### Anonymous labels
-Anonymous labels doesn't have to be unique and are declared with a single colon at the beginning of a line.
+Anonymous labels are declared with a single colon at the beginning of a line and can only be referenced with relative addressing.

 Example:
 ```